dagmara1223/end-to-end-data-ml-project/README.md

 This project is a personal data engineering and analytics pipeline built around the Titanic dataset from Kaggle.
 Step by step, it covers downloading the data, transforming it with Python, loading into MySQL, applying CDC logic, training a machine learning model, and presenting final insights in Power BI.

 ## 📋 Background
 On April 15, 1912, the RMS Titanic sank in the North Atlantic after colliding with an iceberg.
 With only 20 lifeboats on board, over 1,500 lives were lost.
 This tragedy not only became a historical milestone but also left behind a dataset rich with social patterns.This project explores those patterns through an end-to-end data flow, answering one central question: ***"What kinds of people were more likely to survive?"***
-# 💻 Note!
-**Some steps might seem unnecessary, and that’s completely true.
-For example, moving data from CSV to MySQL and then to Python isn’t strictly required.
-I included these just to demonstrate fun ways to learn new tools and how we can build simple ETL processes throughout our project.**

 ## 🧪 Project Scope & Project Phases

 | Phase                          | Description                                              |